seek4science/seek/contacting_us.md

 This should be used if your query or feedback is of a more confidential nature.
 Remember to provide your email address.

-## Reporting Bugs and feature requests
+## Reporting bugs and feature requests

 You can report bugs or request new features using the Google groups described above, or using the [GitHub issue tracker](https://github.com/seek4science/seek/issues).

+When reporting your request please provide a clear description of the problem or new feature.
+In particular for bugs, please provide as much information as possible about your setup, SEEK version and the steps required to reproduce the bug.